tensorcog/timbaOS/README.md

 ---

-**Pine ERP** - Modernizing lumber yard management, one location at a time. 🌲
+**timbaOS** - Modernizing lumber yard management, one location at a time. 🌲